Castoreno05/Note-Taker/README.md

 ## Installation Process

-For users that are wanting to run this application locally, after the repository has been cloned , make sure node.js
+For users that are wanting to run this application locally, before the repository has been cloned , make sure node.js

 is installed into your system.
 Open the terminal for the server.js and enter the command "npm i" to install the local